 Hammond — who has said he would leave the European Union unless Britain gets a “better deal” — writes in The Irish Times that his government seeks reforms that would allow countries “that want to integrate further to do so while respecting the interests of those that do not.”

-This applies most clearly to the eurozone where the UK does not seek to prevent further euro integration — indeed supports it — but does need guarantees that the interests of those not in the euro will be protected.
+This applies most clearly to the eurozone where the United Kingdom does not seek to prevent further euro integration — indeed supports it — but does need guarantees that the interests of those not in the euro will be protected.

 Other non-euro states, such as Poland and Sweden, are wary of a two-speed Europe that could see them relegated to second-class member states.